palavatv/palava-client/README.md

 palava is written in [CoffeeScript](http://coffeescript.org/).
 However, if you want to only use it (not hack on it), just use option 1 or 2 to include the compiled JavaScript version:

-### 1) bower
+### 1) npm

-    $ bower install palava
+    $ npm install palava

 This will install palava and its dependencies into a sub directory.
-Include all (palava, jQuery, eventEmitter) into your source file.
-For more information on bower, see [bower.io](http://bower.io/).
+You'll need to include all dependencies (palava, jQuery, eventEmitter, adapter.js) into your source file.

 ### 2) JS bundle file